 - Ensure you have an up-to-date digital surgery calendar – If the patient is willing to sit down and look at potential dates, the last thing you want to do is pull out a paper calendar that has not been updated by other staff members and may be missing critical information.
 You need to provide your patients with an accurate calendar and open slots, so they will feel confident that the date(s) you are offering is indeed valid.
 Using a digital calendar that can be shared and accessed by multiple staff simultaneously is essential.
 Whether it be a Google or Outlook Calendar, set it up so that color-coding is used to indicate each surgeon and implement filters so block time and open slots can be easily identified.
 The Surgimate Calendar is the ultimate option when it comes to scheduling.
 In addition to providing all of the above listed features, it also enables you to filter by hospital or coordinator, and sync all the surgical information (codes, insurance type etc).
 It’s also HIPAA compliant, and the information can easily be shared with the surgeon’s cellphone via SurgiApp.

 - Offer reassurance and guidance – Scheduling surgery can be daunting and overwhelming for patients.
 There are often many unknowns and patients may require a bit of ‘hand-holding’ and extra care.
 If the patient has taken that first step and agreed to a surgery date, then it’s your job to provide them with all the pertinent information so they feel secure and confident they are in good hands.
-Giving them a customized packet with step-by-step instructions leading up to their surgery date, and any other details that will help them through the process, will go a long way.
+Giving them a customized patient letter and packet with step-by-step instructions leading up to their surgery date, and any other details that will help them through the process, will go a long way.
 They need to leave your office with a concrete plan of action.